UPDATED: April 2, 2023

 - Environmental Conservation (ECO) Graduate Program – MS/PhD (Due Feb 1/Oct 1)

 Each program is geared towards a slightly different student and each varies in course requirements and funding frameworks.
-Logistically, OEB and IMS students begin in the fall semester.
+Logistically, OEB students begin in the fall semester.
 ECO students may begin in fall (Feb 1 deadline) or spring semester (Oct 1 deadline).
 Please look at the programs and think about which might be a good fit for your interests.
 After looking, we can have some follow up conversations about matching the program to your career and training goals.

 Graduate school is a wonderful time to grow as a scientist, yet it is also a sacrifice of time and effort.
 Choose wisely!
 Perhaps one of the most important elements in a graduate school experience is the fit between the advisor and student.
 In mentoring, I favor a holistic approach that fosters the growth of the student as an independent scientist and your development of skills.
 I wish for my students to go forth and be productive citizens in academia, management, conservation, or elsewhere.
 We also have an interest in STEM diversity and inclusion.
 We value effective science communication (example 1, 2, 3).
 Engaging with stakeholders, the mass media, and other scientists is important to me and I encourage lab members to hone their ‘scicomm’ skills as well.